figtools/figgy.docs/docs/architecture/security.md

 - Figgy supports creating and leveraging as many AWS KMS encryption keys as desired by organizations to protect and carve up sensitive data stored through Figgy.

-- Figgy automatically encrypts all temporary secrets in its own local vault and stores long-lived sensitive user credentials in the default OS keychain for maximum protection.
+- Figgy automatically encrypts all temporary secrets in its own local lockbox and stores long-lived sensitive user credentials in the default OS keychain for maximum protection.